 At 540 € round trip Paris-Kuala Lumpur, on KLM, I cracked.
 I will never find the best price for Asia ...

-The only prospect of a new beginning, concretized by the purchase of this ticket, plunges me into abysses of bliss.
-To leave, to return, to leave again.
-The very flavor of existence seems to me entirely suspended from this pendulum movement.
+The only prospect of a new beginning, materialized by the purchase of this ticket, plunges me into abysses of bliss.
+Leaving, coming back, leaving again.
+The very flavour of existence seems to me to be entirely suspended from this pendulum swing.
 Am I normal?

 Because of the crisis, the majority of people prefer not to leave.
 Or do not go far.

-The crisis helping, I'm ecstatic when I manage to leave the other side of the world despite everything.
-By targeting corners where the standard of living allows me to take long weeks without spending too much.
+The crisis helping, I'm crazy with joy when I manage to go back to the other side of the world in spite of everything.
+By aiming for places where the standard of living allows me to go for long weeks without paying too much.
 Is it indecent?

 I spend whole nights on the internet juggling airline schedules, fares and connections.
-I plunge with delight in the blogs of travelers who resemble me.
-Those who are not afraid to leave a little room for improvisation, at random, who rely on their lucky stars, who trust.
+I deliciously immerse myself in the blogs of travellers who look like me.
+Those who are not afraid to leave a little room for improvisation, for chance, who rely on their lucky stars, who trust.
 For them, for me, being elsewhere is always exhilarating.
 By what miracle?

-By dint of leaving, I tell myself that one day I could also not return.
-All these "parentheses" put together end to end for so many years compose a small piece of existence that sometimes seems to me so much more precious than everything else ...
-Does it make sense?
+I keep thinking that one day I might not come back either.
+All these "parentheses from elsewhere" put together over so many years make up a little piece of existence that sometimes seems so much more precious than anything else...
+Does that make sense?